andresmatasuarez/bars-web/wp-content/plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.3.3 =
+HOTFIX: Compatibility updates for WordPress 3.6 and RESS/IFRAME rendered SlideDecks and insert SlideDeck views

+= 2.3.2 =
+Fixed a bug in IE detection script

+= 2.3.1 =
+Removed Twitter as a source and fixed minor bugs

+= 2.2.2 =
+Revised the SlideDeck branding

+= 2.2.1 =
+Fixed an indexing issue with Lazy Loading Videos

+= 2.2 =
+Adds Lazy Loading for images and video

 = 2.1.20130325 =
 Bug fixes and better upgrade messaging